creativenucleus/jamuary-2025-www/content/_index.md

 1) I'd like to encourage anyone who is thinking about trying a ByteJam to do so.
 I'll give you some suggestions for code that will help you more confidently make something fancy.
 (If you'd like to try a ByteJam and would like some help getting on-boarded, drop me a message).

-2) If you're more experienced, I hope you'll find at least a couple of tips within the month's tips that you can adapt, to expand the range of things you can make.
+2) If you're more experienced, I hope you'll find at least a couple of tips within the month's daily drops that you can adapt, to expand the range of things you can make.
 (Maybe we can share your tips too?).

 So - ByteJamuary will be one trick every day of January 2025.
 They'll all be very short, but with lots of scope for you to play.